The deeming provision: Temporary employment services

 Since the amendments in 2015, we have seen thousands of employees approaching the CCMA for an order to be transferred to the client post deeming.
 From the above award it is evident that the CCMA or a Bargaining Council cannot grant such relief to employees as the TES remains a party to the triangular relationship, even post deeming.
 It is also important to remember that the obligation to treat the deemed employees on the whole no less favourably only arises in respect of employees doing the same of similar work.
 It is not a blanket comparison of the terms and condition of the entire workforce of the client.

-Author: Ali Ncume
+by Ali Ncume

 Reference: Ms. Hilary Mofsowitz (Senior CCMA Commissioner)